 2. Play music

 In my house we ask Alexa to “Play songs by Spanish Playtime” or “Play some Spanish kids’ songs”.
-Find some fun kids’ music in your target language that you and your kids could have on in the background when you’re home – or for a dance party.
+Find some engaging music in your target language that you and your kids could have on in the background when you’re home – or for a dance party.
 Turn on my Spotify playlists for Spanish songs for little kids and big kids, or family-friendly songs to get you started!

 3. Have a theme night